 Victoria is a UK trained Physiotherapist and Bowen Therapist.
 She has extensive experience as a Physiotherapist, working in acute hospitals and outpatient settings in the UK.
-For the last 6 years she has been working almost exclusively in Paediatrics, particularly with infants and younger children.
+For 6 years before moving to Hong Kong, she worked almost exclusively in Paediatrics in a large NHS hospital trust, particularly with infants and younger children.
 She also trained as a Bowen Therapist in 2017, and treats both adults and children with this gentle, hands-on technique.

-Victoria has worked with children for over 15 years in varying settings, from a children's hospice in the UK, to a specialist school in South Africa.
+Victoria has worked with children for over 15 years in varying settings, from a children's hospice in the UK, to a specialist school for children with Cerebral Palsy in South Africa.
 She has always loved building longstanding relationships with children and their families.

 As a Physiotherapist she has extensive experience working with ex-premature babies, children with developmental delay, and neurological conditions such as Cerebral Palsy.
 She has a focus on early intervention and promoting development of motor skills.
 She is also able to treat children and adolescents with musculo-skeletal issues such as knee and hip pain and postural back pain.
 Victoria is passionate about promoting optimal development for children with neuro-developmental issues, and empowering parents and carers to maximise their child’s potential.